The Inward Investment and International Taxation Review: Mexico

 Official letters of observations are issued before an assessment is made; observations are likewise directly notified to corporate administrative organs (if no member of a board is designated to such effect, in the specific case of SAs, the president of the board of directors is the legal representative of the same).

-Assessments may be challenged through an administrative appeal (within a term unfortunately reduced, as of 2014, from 45 to 30 working days) or through a tax lawsuit before the Federal Tribunal of Fiscal and Administrative Justice (within 30 working days).
+Assessments may be challenged through an administrative appeal or through a tax lawsuit before the Federal Tribunal of Fiscal and Administrative Justice, both within 30 working days.
 In case of an unfavourable result, a final appeal (amparo) may be made to the federal judiciary.

 Directly settling controversies with the federal tax authorities is legally not provided for; however, the Taxpayers' Attorney General's Office (Prodecon) does have powers to oversee settlements in certain cases (see Section XI).